enriquepablo/nlproject/docs/npl_foundation.rst

 and he had predicates (what he called concepts).
 His theory was second order,
-but for our purposes, to simplify, it will be taken to be equivalent to a first order axiomatic 'naïve' set theory with an axiom schema of unrestricted comprehension
+but for our purposes, to simplify, it can be taken to be equivalent to a first order axiomatic 'naïve' set theory with an axiom schema of unrestricted comprehension
 (I call it naïve for carrying UC).